Skip to main content

 1. Do not panic: A "high" flag on a dashboard is just a computer reading a range.
 It needs context.
 Wait for a human to review it before you stress.

-2. Download the PDF: Do not just show me the app on your phone.
-Download the full clinician report PDF.
+2. Download the PDF: Rather than showing me the app on your phone, save the full clinician report as a PDF.

 3. Book your intake: Bring that data to your Warm Invitation Call.
 We will treat it as the foundation of your chart.